Skip to main content

 Tips for Helping Birds During Migration

-Welcome, spring!
-Birds are on the move, migrating to their breeding grounds.
+Welcome, fall!
+Birds are on the move, migrating to their wintering grounds.
 Want to help birds as they make their long journeys?
 Here are a few tips from the Audubon Society of Rhode Island:

 • Lights out!
 Many migratory birds fly at night and the lights from buildings can confuse them, leading to unsuccessful migrations due to exhaustion and even death.
 Turning out the lights is beneficial for the health of other wildlife too, plus you will be conserving energy.